Tick Off Your Reading List At New Zealand’s Independent Bookshops

 The Rest of the North Island

 There's something quite poetic about giving books a new lease on life.
 After all, that's the purpose of stories—documenting moments in time for the next generation to enjoy.
-Browsers Second Hand Books have been backing Hamilton bookworms since 1996, offering and buying a curated selection of high-quality second-hand books.
+Browsers Bookshop has been backing Hamilton bookworms since 1996, offering and buying a curated selection of high-quality second-hand books.
 Expect artfully displayed shelves stacked with everything from arts, photography, travel, music and fiction—pure bliss.

 As Rotorua has evolved over the last century, one thing remained constant, and that's McLeods Booksellers.
 This humble store has been serving local book lovers since way back and is an authentic slice of the town's history.
 The team at McLeods has accumulated a wealth of novels and knowledge over the past 77 years.
 Pop by for a sampling of biographies, music books and poetry, or join their subscription service to update your reading list on the reg.

 Muirs is much more than just a bookshop; it's a cornerstone of Gizzy history.
 It was originally founded in 1905 alongside The Gisborne Herald, both owned by the Muir family.
 With literature in their blood (founder Charles Muir was a newsagent), the appreciation for the written word and New Zealand history still comes through today.
 You'll find plenty of regular faves alongside a recently added second-hand section, specialising in out-of-print historical books about Aotearoa.

 Sinking into a worn seat and scoping out your next page-turner at Scorpio Books is a Christchurch pastime we all know and love.
 Since the 1960s, Scorpio Books has been the go-to for local literature enthusiasts.
 We can pretty much guarantee something will pique your interest here, or if you're after a specific title, their expert staff can help you source it.